-Athletes' image rights can be used commercially both to promote the club that they play for, through promotional actions of the initiative of the club itself, and to promote third parties' products or services by means of licensing agreements.
+Athletes' image rights can be object of promotional actions made by the club itself or to promote third parties' products or services by means of licensing agreements.

-As mentioned in question 8, image rights are personality rights, and as such they are considered fundamental rights of the individuals.
-Because of this, any agreement related to one's image must be interpreted restrictively in a way that it is beneficial to the athlete.
+As mentioned in 'Concept of image rights', image rights are personality rights, and as such they are considered fundamental rights of the individuals.
+Because of this, any agreement related to an athlete's image must be interpreted restrictively in a way that it is beneficial to the athlete.
 Therefore, a given agreement should expressly refer to all the forms of exploitation authorised by the athlete, otherwise such use can be considered unlawful as it lacks proper authorisation.

 Recently, several football players have sued companies that develop electronic games because they included them as characters in the games without prior authorisation.
 The companies argued that they were authorised by the relevant clubs where the athletes play.
-According to the companies, such authorisation entitled them to exploit athletes' images by any means.
-However, it was found that the agreements entered into between the clubs and the athletes did not provide for the assignment of their image to third parties.
-As a result, the courts have prevented said companies from continue to use athletes' images.
+According to the companies, such authorisation entitled them to exploit the athletes' images by any means.
+However, it was found that the agreements entered into between the clubs and the athletes did not provide for the assignment of their images to third parties.
+As a result, the courts have prevented said companies from continuing to use athletes' images.